wlerin/feralfilehosting/Feral Wiki/Software/Generic Software Installation Guide/readme.md

 CMAKE
 ---

-Some application do not use `configure` and instead require you use`cmake` to build them.
+Some applications do not use `configure` and instead require you use `cmake` to build them.
 You can use this guide to install and use `CMAKE`:

 [CMAKE - Basic Setup](https://www.feralhosting.com/faq/view?question=270)